I. Identity and contact details of the data controller

 • Opt-in and opt-out data

-The data is processed geographically within the European Union.
+The data is processed geographically in the European Union.

 1. Purpose of data processing

-The processing of personal data is carried out to obtain the legally required consents for the use of cookies, to manage consent and to document it in a legally compliant manner.
+Personal data is processed in order to obtain the legally required consent for the use of cookies, to manage consent and to document it in a legally compliant manner.

 1. Legal basis for the processing of personal data